 Full payment of your estimated co-pay, deductible, and/or co-insurance is expected prior to or at the time of service.
 In order to provide excellence in care and overall patient satisfaction, the Andrews Institute Ambulatory Surgery Center is pleased to offer a variety of payment plans in the event this estimated balance is more than you are able to pay.
-Please contact our Patient Access Coordinator at (850) 916-8531 for information regarding applicable financial assistance.
+Please contact our Patient Access Team at (850) 916-8531 for information regarding applicable financial assistance.

 At any time, for payment or any other related concerns, it is at the discretion of the Andrews Institute Ambulatory Surgery Center Administrator, Surgeon, and/or Leadership to cancel or postpone your scheduled surgery.
 Please contact our staff if you have any questions.